Lou-janss-93/Lou-janss-93/README.md

 📫 Contact

-- Mail: louis.janssens.ai@gmail.com
+- Mail: louis.janssens88@telenet.be
-- LinkedIn: Louis Janssens
-- Discord: LouBee\#0093
+- Linkedin: www.linkedin.com/in/louis-janss-h-ai-dev
 - Of stuur gewoon een issue of pull request!

 ---